scraperwiki/eot-docs/_posts/2002-11-01-worked_examples.md

 step-by-step in this tutorial.

-We want to extract all the observations from the tabs, *except* the combined "all aged 16 & over" data and the change data.
+We want to extract all the observations from the tabs, *except* the combined "all aged 16 & over" data.
+The change data aren't observations so we should ignore these too.

-We can run this by placing `a02.py` in the same directory as `a02.xls` and running `bake a02.py a02.xls` while in that directory at the Windows command line.
+We can run the recipe by placing `a02.py` in the same directory as `a02.xls` and running `bake a02.py a02.xls` while in that directory at the Windows command line.

 ** Image: spreadsheet with regions that we want selected highlighted **